 Early official maps of Carlton (held by the state Library) also record this occupancy.
 The site was described on a subdivisions Plan as being lot number Parish of Jika Jika.
 Section I8 at Carlton.

-During 1887 the Trades Hall and Literary Institute was panted a Crown title to this ¼ acre site for the construction of a female Operatives Hall.
+During 1887 the Trades Hall and Literary Institute was granted a Crown title to this ¼ acre site for the construction of a female Operatives Hall.
 During the 1920’s this was demolished to enable an extension to Trades Hall building to be undertaken.

 On processing the application for the ¼ acre Crown grant.
 Colonial Government correspondence (State Office) records that the Secretary for Lands.
 The Military Commander Colonel TB Hutton of such intent, adding “On inspection of our plans the land question is shown as a Reserve for the Voluntary Engineer Corps but I can find no trace of any formal reservation of the land, therefore I would respectfully request you to let me know before the 12th inst what claim the Volunteers have to the land now and if any by what authority